College of Fine Arts Resources

 College of Fine Arts Academic Computer Lab

-In the main building, 120 spacious, acoustically sealed, fully ventilated, individual and ensemble practice rooms were recently installed, creating an exceptional studio atmosphere.
+In855 Commonwealth Avenue, 120 spacious, acoustically sealed, fully ventilated, individual and ensemble practice rooms create an exceptional studio atmosphere.
 There is a 485-seat concert hall; three halls for large ensemble rehearsals; a recording studio; two electronic music studios; an academic computing center; and a keyboard instruction lab.
 Opera rehearsal and coaching studios are located in a spacious facility across the street from the College of Fine Arts.
 The Tsai Performance Center, three blocks away on the Boston University campus, is an outstanding concert and rehearsal space for the major performing organizations of the School of Music.
 The Opera Institute performs at the Boston University Theatre, which is also the home of the Huntington Theatre Company.

 The library within the School of Music maintains a large collection of scores, recordings, and books.
 The Boston University Mugar Memorial Library contains a distinguished research collection of books, microfilms, and journals, and it offers a full array of library services such as reference, electronically delivered information, course reserves, and interlibrary loans.
 Mugar Library’s Gotlieb Archival Research Center includes significant music-related holdings of manuscripts, letters, and first editions.